hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ## Learning Objectives

-* Generate enrichment and quality measures for ChIP-Seq data
+* Generate enrichment and quality metrics for evaluating ChIP-Seq data
-* Assess the quality of alignments using visualization tools
+* Assess the quality of alignments between samples using visualization tools
+* Creating bigWig files for visualization of peaks in a genome browser

 # ChIP-Seq quality assessment